DOV-Vlaanderen/saga-watem/docs/description.md

 defined for roads, forest and cropland.
 It is important to note that this connectivity is defined based on the landuse of the **target** pixel.

+#### LS correction
+Notebaert et al. (2005) describes that changes in spatial resolution have major scaling effects on topographic variables like the L and S-factor.
+The LS-factor will decrease on a higher resolution (smaller pixels, more height information) and extreme LS values will occur more.
+To be able to compare the calculated RUSLE values on different spatial resolutions, a correction factor can be calculated.
+This correction factor is calculated as:

+$$ LS_{corr} = \frac{LS_{avg,x}}{LS_{avg,y}} $$

+with

+- $LS_{avg,x}$: the average LS factor in a catchment on resolution x m.
+- $LS_{avg,y}$: the average LS factor in a catchment on resolution y m.

+The input variable is a float (default value 1, i.e. no correction).
+The LS-factor in the model is divided by this variable.
+The value is set to 1.4 by Notebaert et al. (2005) for an application for Flanders.

 ### C-factor

 The crop management factor (C-factor) is a dimensionless factor (0 – 1)